tauri-apps/tauri/.changes/revert-fix-visibility-change.md

 "tauri-runtime-wry": patch:bug
 ---

-Revert fix webview's visibility doesn't change with the app window, the previous change causes flickering on show/restore, so revert it for now
+Revert the [fix](https://github.com/tauri-apps/tauri/pull/9246) for webview's visibility doesn't change with the app window on Windows as it caused white flashes on show/restore.